 Third, the plausibility of Non-Identity Theodicy is unaffected by one’s assumptions about God’s method of producing the human species.
 Whichever processes or events have led to the existence of the human race, those processes or events will have significantly affected the causal history and therefore the procreative history of the world.
 Whichever method God chose, therefore, can be explained by his desire to create and love the individuals or being-types made possible by that method.
 In particular, as I have discussed, this allows the non-identity theodicist to account for animal suffering (including any pre-human animal suffering) without theoretical complication.

 Finally, Non-Identity Theodicy is available to the theist regardless of her appraisal of most other theodicies.
 Non-Identity Theodicy suggests that the goodness of God can be defended because God creates and sustains the universe out of a desire to love and offer eternal life to people who otherwise could not have existed.
 But perhaps it is also true, as some versions of free-will-based theodicies suggest, that God permits rather than causes suffering, and that God has greater moral reason not to cause suffering than not to permit it.
 Or perhaps greater-goods theodicists are correct that God only allows evil to occur when it serves greater goods such as the opportunity to freely form our character and to be of help to others.
 More good reasons for performing an action generally make it more likely that one has morally sufficient reason for performing that action.
 If you think the reasons proffered by Non-Identity Theodicy are sufficient to justify God’s allowance of suffering, then the cumulative reason provided by multiple theodicies may provide God with overdetermined justification.
 If you think the reasons recommended by Non-Identity Theodicy are morally significant but not sufficient, they may nevertheless contribute to a successful cumulative case theodicy.
-Thinking that no individual theodicy is sufficient to maintain the goodness of God in the face of evil and suffering is not sufficient for defeating the project of theodicy, for it would not be at all surprising if an infinitely wise and omniscient God had more than one reason for a decision as complex and significant as which universe to create and sustain.
+Thinking that no individual theodicy is sufficient to maintain the goodness of God in the face of evil and suffering is not sufficient to defeat the project of theodicy, for it would not be at all surprising if an infinitely wise and omniscient God had more than one reason for a decision as complex and significant as which universe to create and sustain.